RasenGUY/blockchain-developer-bootcamp-final-project/README.md

         + stake percentage limit - maximum stake a creator can have in relation to total tokens staked
         + contribution limit - number of contributions a creator can have in a given timeline
         + contribution limit timeline
+        + limit for proposal experiation - if proposed request reach a certain timelimit and if people have not voted, then the votes will be tallied based on the amount of people that have voted (responsiblity in this system should be encouraged, after all creators are the owners of the platform)

 + distribution of rewards
     + distribute governance tokens to creators